fastruby/blog/_posts/2019-04-30-upgrade-rails-from-5-2-to-6-0.markdown

 7. [Credentials](#credentials)
 8. [Next steps](#next-steps)

-<h3 id="considerations">1.
-Considerations</h3>
+<h3 id="preparations">1.
+Preparations</h3>

-Before beginning with the upgrade process, we recommend that each version of your Rails app has the latest [patch version](http://semver.org) before moving to the next major/minor version.
-For example, in order to follow this article, your [Rails version](https://rubygems.org/gems/rails/versions) should be at [5.2.3](https://rubygems.org/gems/rails/versions/5.2.3) before upgrading to Rails 6.0.x
+Before beginning with the upgrade process, we have some recommended preparations:

+*   Your Rails app should have the latest [patch version](http://semver.org) before you move to the next major/minor version.
+*   You should have at least 80% test coverage unless you have a dedicated QA team.
+*   Follow a Git flow workflow to actively manage at least two environments: staging and production
+*   Check your Gemfile.lock for incompatibilities by using  https://railsbump.org/
+*   Create a dual boot mechanism, the fastest way to do this is installing the handy gem next_rails

 <h3 id="ruby-version">2.
 Ruby version</h3>